"A set of pictures (as drawings or photographs) either bound in book form or loose in a folder."

 Launched in 2003, Spacing "uncovers the joys, obstacles and politics of Canada’s big cities by cutting through the cynicism that often pervades any discussion about urban issues.
 Spacing pushes readers to think critically about how they can shape the public spaces that surround their everyday lives."
 From a small local magazine Spacing has grown into a national website and a retail store.

-In 2016, I co-wrote with editor Matthew Blackett 50 Objects That Define Toronto, the first of a series of pocket-sized books celebrating various aspects of city life.
+In 2016, I co-wrote with editor Matthew Blackett 50 Objects That Define Toronto, the first of a series of pocket-sized books celebrating various aspects of city life (magazine preview).
 I also contributed to the following books in the series (check the Spacing Store for availability):

 Toronto Public Etiquette Guide (written by Dylan Reid, 2017)